securekey/oauth-xyz-nodejs/README.md

 - Make sure you have docker and docker-compose installed
 - Run `docker-compose build && docker-compose up` to start the network

+## Known Limitations/Bugs

+- Even though there is code on the database side for it, was unable to get `express-sessions` working on localhost dev server.
+As a result, if this implementation is hosted online, everyone can view everyone's transactions.
+The solution to this is simple, uncomment the session code in `app.ts` and get it to work.

 ## Note

 The OAuth XYZ spec is still a work in progress, and this implementation may not stay up to date as changes are made to the spec.